 - Businesses with solid lead generating content: Marketing automation is especially useful for contacts in the middle of the sales funnel.
 Once anonymous prospects become known leads, the path to conversion can be mapped into steps.
 Use automation to nurture contacts through these steps.
 Do this by sending guided messages triggered by their on-site behavior.

-- Businesses looking to enhance email marketing efforts: Dynamically segmented lists make bulk email marketing campaigns much more effective.
+- Businesses looking to enhance email marketing automation efforts: Dynamically segmented lists make bulk email marketing campaigns much more effective.
 Using marketing automation to create lists corresponding to contact behavior means you can provide more relevant information to contacts.
 This increases campaign engagement and conversion.
 For example, you may have certain contacts that use your coupons for small purchases.
 You can encourage them to make larger purchases by sending them a promotion that incentivizes a larger purchase.

 - E-commerce or SaaS businesses looking to increase conversions: Marketing automation is great for improving communication with customers.
 You can encourage people to create accounts while demonstrating the benefits of having an account for your store.
 It also enables you to follow up with people who abandon carts and failed to make a purchase.
 Marketing automation makes sure that these prospects don’t fall through the cracks.

 - Businesses looking to improve relationships with customers: Individually targeted messages gives you the opportunity to reach out to customers and make them feel like you care.
 With marketing automation, you can target prospects based on their behavior.
 This lets you provide timely and relevant information at critical points in the sales cycle.
 It also gives customers a better sense that you know their needs, improving their overall perception of your business.